10 great wine bars and wine restaurants in Geneva

 Address: Place des Augustins 3, Genève

 A fairly new venue in Geneva with a flexible menu that changes often.
-Plates to share, with fresh products and an Italian-influenced cuisine; pasta, meat, charcuteries and cheese.
-This venue is kind of a fashionable, trendy place, where a lot of the younger people with money go.
+Plates to share, with fresh products and an Mediterranean-influenced cuisine; pasta, meat, charcuteries and cheese.
+This venue is a minimal yet lively neo-bistro, where diners mingle around a spacious 8-meter long stainless steel counter, with crisp wine, carefully prepared plates and staff circling from all sides.

 Phone: +41 22 743 12 00